Dutch parliament fumes over Booking.com 2020 executive pay

-AMSTERDAM, June 2 (Reuters) - Dutch parliamentarians upset at the level of executive pay at U.S. travel firm Booking Holdings Inc on Wednesday asked the government to investigate whether the company could be forced to repay some $78 million in pandemic financial support.
+Dutch parliamentarians upset at the level of executive pay at U.S. travel firm Booking Holdings Inc (BKNG.O) on Wednesday asked the government to investigate whether the company could be forced to repay some $78 million in pandemic financial support.

 Minister for Social Affairs Wouter Koolmees responded during a debate that that would neither be possible nor legal.
 But he added that he "could not get my head around" the company's pay decisions, given the financial setbacks it faced in 2020, which included a 55% fall in revenue.